t0x1cigyt/Illinil/README.md

 # Requirements
 - Python 2.7
-- An operating system (tested on Ubuntu,Debian)
+- An operating system (Tested on Ubuntu, Debian and Kali linux)

 # Installation
 - sudo su